JupiterBroadcasting/CommunityNotes/security/audio-video.md

-# Mobile, Audio and Cideo
+# Mobile, Audio and Video

 - **COPE** - Corporate owned, personally enabled.
 The company will buy but it can be used as a personal device.
 The organization keeps control of the device